HeBing/Notes4AdvancedR/README.md

 Notes4AdvancedR
 ===============

-Here are the notes I've made while reading Advanced R Programming by Hadley Wickham
+Here are the notes I've made while reading Advanced R Programming by Hadley Wickham.
+I will keep updating this repository as I read more chapters.

 Notes on [Advanced R](http://adv-r.had.co.nz/)
 ----------------------